richard-gyiko/autogen-ext-mcp/README.md

 ## Features

 - Seamless integration of MCP tools with AutoGen agents
+- Connect to any MCP-compatible data source or tool
 - Automatic conversion of MCP tool schemas to AutoGen-compatible formats
-- Support for async tool execution
-- Built-in cancellation support

 ## Quick Start